vkakuturu17/128H_final_project/README.md

 Group Members: Vaasu Kakuturu (vk29), Anuj Singla (anujs3), Sahan Yalavarthi (sahansy2)

 ## Project Introduction:
-For our project, we are aiming to implement our own version of decision tree machine laerning.
-We wanted to work on this project in order to get a more in depth understanding of how decision trees work and how they can be optimized to run most efficiently by using Rust.
-Our goal is to have a working model by the end of the semester that can accurately classify various types of inputted data.
+For our project, we have pivoted to focusing on an implementation of Dijkstra's algorithm, which finds the shortest path between nodes of a weighted graph.
+We are deciding to do this project because this is a very fundamental algorithm that we know will be taught in future courses, so we wanted to get a head start on understanding it.

-## Technical Overview:
+## Technical Overview: (these checkpoints are no longer accurate because we recently re-pivoted on our project idea)
 ### Checkpoint 1:
 Develop an algorithm/function that splits the dataset and calculates information gain using entropy or the Gini Index.
 ### Checkpoint 2: